Is commercial cleaning a good startup idea? How does one run a commercial cleaning business?

 Come up with a catchy, easy-to-remember name that reflects the services offered by the cleaning company.
 This will be the name the business is registered under, so spend some time thinking about it because it will be difficult to change.

-Keep in mind that branded names sound more professional to most clients than those that include the business owner’s name.
+Remember that branded names sound more professional to most clients than those that include the business owner’s name.
 This will also make it easier to sell the business should the opportunity eventually arise to make good money off the sale.

 7- A Business Address